-Visiting Rovinj?
-Plan your activities and day trips with this guide on the best things to do in Rovinj Croatia!
+Visiting Rovinj, Croatia?
+Plan activities and day trips with this guide on the best things to do in Rovinj, Croatia!

 Small, walkable town, Rovinj is easily visited on foot, and it will only take you a couple of hours to see all its attractions.
 However, Rovinj will charm you into repeatedly exploring its cobblestone streets, discovering lovely corners, and relaxing on many outdoor terraces.